 ALICIA WILLIAMS, Editorial Columnist

 Alicia was born and raised in Charleston and graduated from Clemson University in 2015 with a degree in International Trade.
 Alicia is the founder of Eunoia Rescue where in her first year saved over 40 dogs from euthanasia and found them forever homes.
-Alicia writes our Editorial Column, PEACE, LOVE & REAL TALK as well as helps with story ideas and promotions.
+Alicia writes our Editorial Column, PEACE, LOVE & REAL TALK as well as helps with story ideas, events and promotions.

-JULIE MURRAY, Rescue Spotlight Writer
+JULIE MURRAY, Staff Writer

 Julie Murray has been volunteering in animal rescue for many years.
 She spends her days as a paralegal and nights and weekends as a rescue mom to her two rescues.
 Zelda the pitbull and Bullet the chihuahua.
 Julie writes our Rescue Spotlight articles for each issue.